 Adjust the sliders to see how your Cyber Continuity score changes.
 Use the Score popover in the list of challenge areas (at the top right) to look as your overall score.
 As you work with each particular challenge, the slider shows you the score and its color.
 The info button at the top right of each challenge provides information about the challenge and what you can do about it.

 Cyber Continuity is developed by Jesse Feiler.
-It draws on project involving major organizations as well as individual users.
+It draws on projects involving major organizations as well as individual users.
 These projects have included contingency planning for the Systems Development and Data Processing functions at Federal Reserve Bank of New York; consulting and speaking about the Year 2000 problem; and rescue missions for individuals and organizations who found out about Cyber Continuity when they least expected to learn about it.